visgl/deck.gl/dev-docs/RFCs/v5.0/multi-viewport-rfc.md

 For examples, see Usage section below.

-### Proposed: `DeckGL.viewports` New Property
+### Proposed: `DeckGL.views` New Property

 Allows the main `DeckGL` component to accept a list of Viewports (and/or viewport descriptors).
 This will deprecated the current `viewport` prop.

 Notes:
 * `DeckGL` component should stil create a default viewport from props if none were supplied.
 Basic apps can still avoid dealing with `Viewport`s.
-* `flattenArray` Call on the viewports prop, just like we do on the `layers`, to support nested arrays.
+* `flattenArray` Call on the views prop, just like we do on the `layers`, to support nested arrays.

-### Proposed: `DeckGL.viewport` Deprecate in favor of `DeckGL.viewports`.
+### Proposed: `DeckGL.viewport` Deprecate in favor of `DeckGL.views`.

 ### Proposed: New `DeckGL.children` Property
 * `children` - Normally the DeckGL component is the last child is intentionally rendered on top.
-* `viewports` - A singe viewport, or an array of `Viewport`s or "Viewport Descriptors".
-Will walk the list looking for viewport ids matching children viewportIds, rendering those components in the position and size specified by that viewport.
+* `views` - A singe viewport, or an array of `Viewport`s or "Viewport Descriptors".
+Will walk the list looking for viewport ids matching children viewIds, rendering those components in the position and size specified by that viewport.
 Positioning is done with CSS styling on a wrapper div, sizing by width and height properties.
 Also injects the `visible: viewport.isMapSynched()` prop.

 ### Proposed: New `DeckGL.layerFilter` Property